 Information for New International Students

-As you continue to prepare for your arrival in Indianapolis, consider the following:
+As you continue to prepare for your enrollment at IUPUI, consider the following:

 Learn about your Tuition Due Dates and Payment Options